 - 5. The results of Step 4 resulted in a "master gamma log" aligned with core.
 Most other data sets were collected with coincidental gamma data, and these were adjusted (stretched) to match the "master gamma log" rather than aligning presumed lithologic boundaries.
 The only data sets that did not include a coincidental gamma log during their collection, due to the primary data probe not being able to configure a gamma probe in series, were magnetic susceptibility, NMR, and EM flowmeter (discussed below). - 6.
-As discussed in Step 5, due to the lack of coincidental gamma data during data collection of magnetic susceptibility, NMR and EM flowmeter data, the following depth adjustments after ASDE correction were made: - a.
+As discussed in Step 5, due to the lack of coincidental gamma data during data collection of magnetic susceptibility, NMR and EM flowmeter data, the following depth adjustments after ASDE correction were made:

+- a.
 Magnetic susceptibility data was stretched between the top of the Precambrian and the bottom of the casing. - b.
 NMR data was adjusted to match distinct changes in the neutron data, the only other probe that directly measures hydrogen content. - c.
 EM flowmeter individual data sets stretched according to ASDE.

-Figure 6 Core to ATV Offset Relative to Core Recovery
+Core to ATV Offset Relative to Core Recovery

-3.2 Variations in Borehole Condition and Hydraulics
+3.2 Borehole History Condition and Hydraulics

 Temporal variations of some borehole geophysical parameters is possible as the logging environment equilibrates after drilling, borehole flushing or as a result of normal hydrodynamic fluctuations.
-A summary of noteworthy changes associated with the SB_BH01 logging environment that could potentially influence borehole geophysical measurements include:
+A summary of noteworthy changes associated with the SB_BH02 logging environment that could potentially influence borehole geophysical measurements include:

-- SB_BH01 was drilled over a period of several months (June to September 2021) with various activities influencing the borehole environment, including: - o flushing with water at thermal disequilibrium with the insitu groundwater, - friction generated heat,
+- SB_BH02 was drilled over a period of several months (August 2021 to March 2022) with various activities influencing the borehole environment, including: - o flushing with water at thermal disequilibrium with the insitu groundwater, - friction generated heat, - although the drilling fluid was brine-based below the Salina Formation F-shale unit, its composition was likely not at equilibrium with the formation water throughout the borehole, - pumping as part of drilling fluid circulation may cause either a positive or negative hydraulic pressure in the borehole relative to various portions of the formation thereby causing formation water to mobilize into the borehole or drilling fluid to penetrate into the formation. - The borehole was flushed (first with brine and then with fresh water) after drilling & before geophysical logging (March 23, 2022) potentially increasing thermal and chemical disequilibrium between the borehole and the formation.

-GEOFIRMA

-- although the drilling fluid was brine-based below the Salina Formation F-shale unit, its composition was likely not at equilibrium with the formation water throughout the borehole. - o pumping as part of drilling fluid circulation may cause either a positive or negative hydraulic pressure in the borehole relative to various portions of the formation thereby causing formation water to mobilize into the borehole or drilling fluid to penetrate into the formation. - The borehole was flushed (first with brine and then with fresh water) after drilling and before geophysical logging (September 25 to September 26, 2021) potentially increasing thermal and chemical disequilibrium between the borehole and the formation. - Vertical hydrostratigraphic variations exist (as confirmed by flow along the open borehole) but could be temporally variable due to: - gradual re-equilibration of pressure and water density effects imposed during drilling, - o temporary blockage of the borehole during hydraulic testing, - indications of daily variations in local pumping were noted during shallow testing and could impact flow along SB_BH01. - The borehole experienced a localized blockage at a depth of approximately 643 mBGS (October 10, 2021) after the majority of geophysical data had been collected.
-As a result, localized changes in borehole diameter were measured and documented by ATV after clearing which can influence NMR readings in the larger void section.
-A reorganization of the work schedule was implemented to allow for hydraulic testing (WP06) before the completion of stationary EM flow meter and NMR data collection in the lower portion of the borehole.
-Although no influence is anticipated on NMR data, the hydrodynamics may have changed influencing flowmeter testing.
-Overlapping repeat data were collected to assess changes above the blockage.
+- Vertical hydrostratigraphic variations exist (as confirmed by flow along the open borehole) but could be temporally variable due to: - o gradual re-equilibration of pressure and water density effects imposed during drilling, - indications of daily variations in local pumping were noted during shallow testing and could impact flow along SB_BH02. - A reorganization of the work schedule was necessitated due to an electrical short in the NMR probe after 90% of continuous data were collected.
+The probe was returned to the manufacturer for repair and the data collection restarted (April 31, 2022) to coincide with the completion of data collect in SB_BH01.
+Overlapping data were collected to confirm consistent tool response prior to completion of the continuous log and collection of stationary readings.
+Although it is possible that the water chemistry changed in the interim, no obvious influence was observed in the NMR data, the hydrodynamics may have changed influencing flowmeter testing.